Thank you for visiting my page, it's all a bit 'me, me, me' but then, it's a bio page so It's to be expected really.

 Being a writer wasn't my original career choice, I worked in a multitude of roles for decades before realising that I wanted to pursue my childhood love of words.

 I've had two of my stageplays performed publically now, The Destruction of the Frigate Brunhilde and The Lawn Needs Cutting, both plays are monologue pieces about mental health, one of them is about suicide.
 The Lawn Needs Cutting has been performed a few times by different theatre companies.
-I've been commissioned to write a 45-minute musical stage play Eugene, for a new theatre company called Play The Subtext.
-We aim to be in pre-production for this early in 2019.

 Self-published illustrated book for children: The Lilac Story this was a TEAJA book, for charity.